traject/traject/doc/programmatic_use.md

     output_contexts = writer.contexts
     writer.clear! # if desired

+Instead of (or in addition to) using a writer/destination object, you can supply a block that will be called with the post-transformation `Traject::Indexer::Context` for every record (including skipped records!
+Check `context.skip?` if needed).

+    indexer.process_with(source_records) do |context|
+      unless context.skip?
+        puts "#{context.position}: #{context.output_hash}"
+      end
+    end

+Notes:

 * `process_with` does very little logging or progress status, do it yourself if you want it.

 * `process_with` will _never_ use any additional threads, regardless of indexer settings.
 If you want threads, do them yourself with multiple invocations of `process_with`, with different records, in different threads.